 In Scheme we can implement most operations on BExps as a single function.
 We use a cond expression to differentiate between the structure variants, and decompose the concrete structure to compute a result.
-For example, Listing 1.5 shows an implementation of evaluation, eval, which reduces a BExp to a Lit representing #t or #f.
-Each defined structure has a condclause that handles its particular case, but the implementation is otherwise identical in spirit to the Java methods.
+For example, listing 1.5 shows an implementation of evaluation, eval, which reduces a BExp to a Lit representing #t or #f.4 There is a cond-clause for each defined structure that handles its particular case, but the implementation is otherwise identical in spirit to the Java methods.